dotnetclub-net/dotnetclub/readme-en.md

 ```

 By default, the application will generate a temporary Sqlite database, which will be deleted on process exiting.
 If you want to persiste your data, please configure your connection string in configuration files (`appsettings.json`, or `appsettings.<env>.js`)

+For more information, please refer to the [wiki documentation](https://github.com/jijiechen/dotnetclub/wiki/%E5%9C%A8%E5%BC%80%E5%8F%91%E7%8E%AF%E5%A2%83%E4%B8%AD%E4%BD%93%E9%AA%8C-Discussion.Web) which currently only available in Chinese.

 &nbsp;